-4813 Capstone in Journalism and New Media (3) SP
+4813 Great Ideas: Journalism and New Media (3) SP

 Portfolio-based final course with final project focused on both the student's major and/or concentration issues and trends.
-Prerequisites: All other courses required for major.
+Prerequisites: Senior standing.
+This course may satisfy the SALT Tier II requirement.

-4823 Capstone in Public Communication and Leadership (3) SP
+Great Ideas: Leadership Communication (3) SP

 Portfolio-based final course with final project focused on both the student's major and/or concentration issues and trends.
-Prerequisites: All other courses required for major.
+Prerequisites: Senior standing.
+This course may satisfy the SALT Tier II requirement.

-4833 Capstone in Organizational Communication and Public Relations (3) SP
+4833 Great Ideas: Public Relations (3) SP

 Portfolio-based final course with final project focused on both the student's major and/or concentration issues and trends.
-Prerequisites: All other courses required for major.
+Prerequisites: Senior standing.
+This course may satisfy the SALT Tier II requirement.